Originally from Austin, Gary is a Brooklyn-based writer/director of film and theatre.

 Gary attended Yale University, from which he has a BA in Theater Studies.
 At Yale, he directed eight productions and slept very little.

-He currently operates under the banner Gaily Forward.
-Previous work featured under the name Band of Others.
+He currently operates under the banner Dream&Time.
+Previous work featured the names Band of Others and Gaily Forward.

 Awards & Honors